hdl-util/vga-text-mode/README.md

 1. Other helpful modules are also available in this GitHub organization.
 1. Consult the usage example in [hdmi-demo](https://github.com/hdl-util/hdmi-demo) for code that runs a demo over HDMI.
 1. Read through the parameters in `console.sv` and tailor any instantiations to your situation.
 1. Please create an issue if you run into a problem or have any questions.
-Make sure you have consulted the troubleshooting section first.

 ### Custom fonts